Jet fighter generations: Third

 The Hawker Siddeley Harrier was the first operational attack aircraft with vertical/short takeoff and landing (V/STOL) capabilities.

-Many third generation fighters were designed with the intent of having multi-role capabilities.
-Aircraft of this era were expected to carry a wide range of weapons and other ordnance, such as air-to-ground missiles and laser-guided bombs, while also being able to engage in air-to-air interception beyond visual range.
-This generation of fighters also brought forth numerous improvements in supporting avionics, including pulse-doppler radar, off-sight targeting, and terrain-warning systems.

-The advent of more economical turbofan engines brought extended range and sortie times, while increased thrust could only partly deliver better performance and maneuvrability across the speed range.
+Many third generation fighters were designed with multirole capabilities from the outset.
+Aircraft of this era were expected to carry a wide range of weapons and other ordnance, such as air-to-surface missiles and laser-guided bombs, while also being able to engage in air-to-air interception beyond visual range.
+This generation of fighters also brought forth numerous improvements in supporting avionics, including pulse-Doppler radar, off-sight targeting, and terrain warning systems.
+The advent of more economical turbofan engines brought with it extended range and sortie times, while increasing thrust could only partly deliver better performance and maneuvrability across the speed range.
 Some designers resorted to variable geometry or vectored thrust in an attempt to reconcile these opposites.

 Types such as the McDonnell Douglas F-4 Phantom, Mikoyan-Gurevich MiG-23, Sukhoi Su-17, Shenyang J-8, and Hawker Siddeley Harrier had varying degrees of success.

 Fourth

-The Grumman F-14 Tomcat was one of the first operational fourth-generation jet fighters.
+The Lockheed Martin F-16 Fighting Falcon is the second most widely produced jet fighter in history.

-Following the undeniable successes of the multirole generation, advanced technologies were being developed, such as fly-by-wire, composite materials, thrust-to-weight ratios greater than one (enabling the plane to climb vertically), hypermaneuverability, advanced digital avionics and sensors such as synthetic radar and infrared search-and-track, and stealth.
+Following the successes of the multirole generation, advanced technologies were being developed, such as fly-by-wire, composite materials, thrust-to-weight ratios greater than one (enabling the plane to climb vertically), supermaneuverability, advanced digital avionics and sensors such as synthetic radar and infrared search-and-track, and stealth.
 As these appeared piecemeal, designers returned to the fighter first and foremost, but with support roles mapped out as anticipated developments.

-The General Dynamics F-16 introduced electronic flight control and wing-body blending, while the Saab 37 Viggen broke new ground in aerodynamic configuration with its canard foreplanes.
-The Anglo-American Harrier II and Soviet Sukhoi Su-27 highlighted extreme maneuvrability with, respectively, strengthened exhaust nozzles for viffing (vectoring in forward flight) and maneuvering control at high angles of attack as in Pugachev's Cobra.
-The Panavia Tornado remained multi-role and developed a defensive/offensive sensor, avionics and weapons suite especially capable of anti-radar and anti-missile ground attack, while the Lockheed F-117 introduced stealth as a design concept.
-The Chinese People's Liberation Army (PLA), with a different generation system, classifies most fourth-generation fighters as the third generation.
+The General Dynamics F-16 introduced electronic flight control and wing-body blending, while the Saab 37 Viggen broke new ground with its canard foreplanes.
+The Anglo-American Harrier II and Soviet Sukhoi Su-27 highlighted extreme maneuvrability with, respectively, strengthened exhaust nozzles for "viffing" (vectoring in forward flight) and maneuvering control at high angles of attack (as in Pugachev's Cobra).
+The Panavia Tornado remained multirole and developed a defensive/offensive sensor, avionics, and weapons suite especially capable of anti-radar and anti-missile ground attack, while the Lockheed F-117 attack aircraft introduced stealth as a design concept.

+The Chinese People's Liberation Army (PLA), with a different generation system, classifies most fourth-generation fighters as third-generation.